Things to Do , Adventure Sports , Lakes & Watersports , Sports & Outdoors

 With hundreds of miles of rivers and countless lakes, NEPA is a prime spot for watersports.
 It’s just so peaceful to glide along with nothing but the gentle splash of your paddle dipping into the water.
 And you always notice things you wouldn’t see from the shore, like bald eagles swooping in to snatch a fish and blue herons wading along the shore.

 If heart-pounding adventures are more your style, then NEPA’s whitewater rapids are calling your name.
-Both the Lehigh River and the Delaware River boast rapids that are thrilling, yet still beginner and family friendly.
+Both the Lehigh River and the Delaware River boast rapids that are thrilling, yet still easy enough for families and beginners.